briggsmichaelr/BasicWebProgrammingCourse/README.md

 ## Syllabus:

 ### Purpose of the class:
-For complete beginners to learn the basic principles of computer programming and to have the skills needed to make a useful product.
+For complete beginners to learn the basic principles of computer programming and to have the skills needed to make a useful web pages.

 ### Time Commitment:
 While the time spent is flexible and up to the student, it might be hard to keep up with the course if less than one hour a week is spent on the course.
 We plan to meet in person for one hour every week so even if the student only comes to the in-person meeting they should be able to keep up with the content, but will likely not be able to master or explore deeper.